We want to help you understand the basics of rising interest rates…so read on to learn more!

 Most importantly, don’t be afraid to ask for help if you need it!
 Talk to your financial advisor as soon as possible if you’re worried about making payments on a loan, line of credit or other product because of rising interest rates – they can help you find a solution!

-This post is adapted from informational content provided by the Financial Consumer Agency of Canada.
+This post is adapted from informational content provided by the Financial Consumer Agency of Canada for Financial Literacy Month which is every November.
 Read the full article here.